gep13/gep13/input/blog/vmware-workstation-troubles.md

 At work, I use Windows 7 as the base operating system for my Desktop machine.
 It is a reasonably beefy machine, with an Intel i7 CPU and 8GB of RAM.
 The idea is that we can host multiple VM’s at the same time for development purposes.

 In order to host the VM’s, I had both VMWare Workstation 6.5 installed, as well as Microsoft Virtual PC.
 Why the two virtualisation products I hear you ask?
-Well, let me tell you…
+Well, let me tell you...

 In order to connect to some clients network, we have to use a proprietary VPN Client, and unfortunately, this does not work on Windows 7, only Windows XP.
 Now, I could have just installed a copy of Windows XP using VMWare Wokstation (which is our default virtualisation product) however, that would have required a retail version of the OS, rather than the MSDN ones that we use for development purposes.
 As a result, I decided to enable the WIndows XP Mode on my Windows 7 host operating system, which I thought was a particularly sensible solution.